Poor Poor Pitiful Me: Background

-With Zevon's blessing, Ronstadt replaced the verse with “Well I met a boy / In the Vieux Carré, down in Yokohama / He picked me up and he threw me down / Saying "Please don't hurt me Mama!".”
+With Zevon's blessing, Ronstadt replaced the verse with “Well I met a boy in the Vieux Carré / Down in Yokohama / He picked me up and he threw me down / Saying "Please don't hurt me Mama!".”
 This verse was also used in Clark's version of the song.
+Earlier demo tapes later released on Preludes: Rare and Unreleased Recordings show at one point Zevon had intended to use the Vieux Carré verse as the song's opening verse, before scrapping it, then later blessing its use as the song's final verse on Ronstadt's arrangement (an arrangement Zevon would often imitate in live shows such as the version recorded on Stand in the Fire).

 Ronstadt's interpretation was produced by Peter Asher for her multi-platinum album Simple Dreams.
 Ronstadt's live version appeared on the soundtrack album to the 1978 movie FM, while the studio version was included on her platinum-plus album Greatest Hits, Volume 2.

 Reception

-Released as a single (on the Asylum label at the beginning of 1978, Ronstadt's version was the week's highest debut on the Billboard Hot 100 chart the week of January 28, 1978.
+Released as a single on the Asylum label at the beginning of 1978, Ronstadt's version was the week's highest debut on the Billboard Hot 100 chart the week of January 28, 1978.
 It reached number 26 on the Cash Box Top 100 and number 31 in Billboard.